kishan-Dhrangadhariya/kishan-Dhrangadhariya/README.md

 - 👋 Hi, I’m @kishan-Dhrangadhariya
-- 👀 I’m primarily interested in backend development and also open to Data engineering role
+- 👀 I’m primarily interested in backend development and Data engineering role
-- 🌱 I’m currently learning dart
+- 🌱 I’m currently learning Rust
-- 📫 How to reach me @ dhrangadhariyak@gmail.com
+- 📫 please reach me @ dhrangadhariyak@gmail.com

 <!---
 kishan-Dhrangadhariya/kishan-Dhrangadhariya is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.